qui3xote/otto/README.md

 ;
 ```

 That's the heart of an OttoScript automation: Give it a name (`my_sunset_routine`) and a trigger (`20 MINUTES AFTER SUNSET`) and then commands you want run (`DIM`, `OPEN`, etc.).
 Finish it off with a semi-colon and you're done!
-Line breaks, capitalization and capitalization are all purely optional - which means there aren't a lot of fussy syntax rules to worry about.
+Line breaks, capitalization and indentation are all purely optional - which means there aren't a lot of fussy syntax rules to worry about.
 But things can get much more powerful, while still being very easy to read and write.
 Here's an example for synchronizing two lights - something very hard to do in YAML or the GUI.

 ```
 @denlight1 = light.den_main_lights_1